By: William C. “Bubba” Head, Atlanta DUI Lawyer and Board-Certified DUI Defense Attorney

 Once the ALS aspect of your DUI case is finalized, you will find yourself in one of three distinct positions, insofar as your driver’s license is concerned:

-Having now seen the complicated, convoluted, and treacherous pitfalls that exist during the administrative hearing phase of your DUI case, you can better appreciate the importance of an experienced drunk driving lawyer assisting you.
-Losing the right to drive is a major blow to any person’s driving under the influence case, so being able to navigate the path of the first 60 days to 180 days after arrest is critical.
+Having now seen the complicated, convoluted, and treacherous pitfalls that exist during the administrative hearing phase of your DUI case, you can better appreciate the importance of an experienced drunk-driving lawyer assisting you.
+Losing the right to drive is a major blow to any person’s driving under the influence case, so being able to navigate the path of the first 60 days to 180 days after an arrest is critical.

 Your Georgia DUI attorney will also tell you about the new DUI ALS law that went into effect on July 1, 2017.
 As amended, the new law states that a citizen can choose not to file a license suspension appeal, but instead can elect to have an ignition interlock device installed on his or her vehicle within 30 days of their arrest.
 The new law has the following stipulations: